jnozzi/cocoadev.com/markdown/CPlusPlusInCocoa.md

 ----
-You could call the General/ObjC's constructors directly; be aware that you're doing something essentially evil, though -- especially, be sure to call the destructors directly later
+You could call the ObjC's constructors directly; be aware that you're doing something essentially evil, though -- especially, be sure to call the destructors directly later

 ----
 This is out of date as of Tiger.
 When running on Mac OS X 10.4 and later, using GCC 4.0 only, you can pass the *-fobjc-call-cxx-cdtors* option to the compiler (there is a corresponding build setting for this option in Xcode) and the Objective-C runtime will be certain to call the zero-argument constructor and destructor of a C++ object that's declared as an instance variable of an object upon that object's instantiation and deallocation.
 Note that this *requires* the Mac OS X 10.4 version of the Objective-C runtime; you can't compile this code on Mac OS X 10.4 and run it on Mac OS X 10.3.9, because the 10.3.9 runtime doesn't include the feature.